 American Cranberry Viburnum Information

-The flavor and appearance of the fruit from highbush cranberry plants is a lot like true cranberries.
-The American cranberry (Viburnum opulus var. americanum) has tart, acid fruit that is best served in jellies, jams, sauces and relishes.
+The flavor and appearance of the fruit from highbush cranberry plants are a lot like true cranberries.
+The American cranberry (Viburnum opulus var. americanum) has tart, acidic fruit that is best served in jellies, jams, sauces and relishes.
+It is not very tasty raw.
 The fruit ripens in fall—just in time for the fall and winter holidays.